gregberns/LearningFunctionalProgramming/oo-to-fp.md

 [Refactoring Patterns](https://github.com/gregberns/refactor-spectacular/tree/master#refactoring-patterns) will show a couple patterns to use when refactoring to a more expression based or functional style.

+### Intro To Higher Order Functions

+Learn the power of higher order function (functions that accept or return functions) using PureScript.
+How we can do inversion of control by passing functions?
+[Project site](https://github.com/gregberns/LearningFunctionalProgramming/tree/master/FunctionalExamples/HigherOrderFunctions/purescript)

 ### Function Composition

 Use a [string parsing example](./CodeExamples/string-parsing.js) to compare and contrast a 'standard' parsing example with one done with function composition.